shenAwesome/service-store/README.md

 # ServiceStore
-A tool lib that convert class to redux store, actions & reducers.
+ServiceStore allows you to write model classes, which will be converted to redux store, actions & reducers.

 ![](https://shenawesome.github.io/img/ServiceStore.jpg)